sebdalgarno/sebdalgarno/content/authors/admin/_index.md

 I am a PhD student at the UNBC [Freshwater Fish Ecology lab](https://www.ffishlab.ca/).
 We are using many years of acoustic telemetry data and Bayesian models to make inferences about White Sturgeon movement in the Columbia River.

-I was previously a Computational Biologist at [Poisson Consulting](https://www.poissonconsulting.ca/) and am very enthusiastic about R, spatial data/maps, database design and (interactive) data visualization.
-If you'd like to hire me, check out my [consulting website](https://www.northbeachconsulting.ca/).
+More generally, I am very interested in all things R, spatial data/maps, database design and (interactive) data visualization.
+Check out [my blog](htpps://www.fishydata.netlify.app) and my [consulting website](https://www.northbeachconsulting.ca/) for more.

-I am also a songwriter and avid surfer living on the north coast of Haida Gwaii.
-You can check out recordings from my band [Rusty Mould and the Sugar Agates.](https://rustymouldandthesugaragates.bandcamp.com/)
+Also check out some recordings from my band [Rusty Mould and the Sugar Agates.](https://rustymouldandthesugaragates.bandcamp.com/)!